nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   -March 14, 2026 : Cosmetic changes to UI; the plots were not always properly redrawn.
+Release 5.1.84.
+If the UI is working fine in the 5.1.83 version, keep that one.
+In this new version the 3D plots are not shown anymore.
+   - July 26, 2025 : Minor cosmetics in window size to fit with common screens.
+Release 5.1.83.2.
+   - July 1, 2025 : Minor cosmetics in DRT_search graphics.
+Release 5.1.83.1.
+   - June 22, 2025 : A new UI with scalable graphics.
+Release 5.1.83.
+   - March 14, 2025 : A new export function from the graphs is implementad.
+Release 5.1.82.5.
+   - March 06, 2025 : Export function from the graphs does not work properly.
+It is for now disabled.
+Release 5.1.82.4.
+   - November 20, 2024 : Cosmetics and some minor improvements in speed.
+Release 5.1.82.3.
+   - November 7, 2024 : Cosmetics.
+Adapted the sizes of objects and fonts.
+The program can be used at resolutions from 1280x1080 to 3440x1440.
+Release 5.1.82.2.
+   - Oct 27, 2024 : In the case of constrained fit, when editing the parameters, only values whitin limits will be accepted.
+Release 5.1.82.1 (updated 3rd of nov 2024, changed some code to inlining with pre-allocation clones, fitting is now faster).
+   - Oct 25, 2024 : When editing an electrical circuit, the values of the elements that are not affected are maintained.
+In the former versions, when the circuit was edited, all the parameters were initialized to default values.
+Release 5.1.82.
+   - Oct 12, 2024 : For some screen resolutions the message boxes appeared strange.
+Now the size of the boxes can be changed.
+In case of problems (like size too small) use the the release 5.1.81.3.
+   - July 7, 2024 : Changed some routines to "clone in memory".
+Should be a little faster than previous version.
+Release 5.1.81.3.
    - May 7, 2024 : Cosmetics on message boxes.
 Release 5.1.81.2.
    - May 4, 2024 : Annotations on multiple plots at the same time.
 Release 5.1.81.1.
    - May 3, 2024 : Notes can be added to Nyquist plots.
 Changed the structure of yappari_configuration.xml file.
 Release 5.1.81.